web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 After adding the above configuration, webpack will output logs for debugging.
 Please refer to the logs related to `PackFileCacheStrategy` to understand the cause of cache invalidation.

-## Tree Shaking does not take effect?
+## Tree shaking does not take effect?

-Builder will enable the Tree Shaking function of webpack by default during production construction.
-Whether Tree Shaking can take effect depends on whether the business code can meet the Tree Shaking conditions of webpack.
+Builder will enable the tree shaking function of webpack by default during production construction.
+Whether tree shaking can take effect depends on whether the business code can meet the tree shaking conditions of webpack.

-If you encounter the problem that Tree Shaking does not take effect, you can check whether the `sideEffects` configuration of the relevant npm package is correct.
-If you don't know what `sideEffects` is, you can read the following two documents:
+If you encounter the problem that tree shaking does not take effect, you can check whether the `sideEffects` configuration of the relevant npm package is correct.
+If you don't know what `sideEffects` is, or are interested in the principles behind tree shaking, you can read the following two documents:

 - [webpack official documentation - Tree Shaking](https://webpack.docschina.org/guides/tree-shaking/)
 - [Tree Shaking Troubleshooting Guide](https://bytedance.feishu.cn/docs/doccn8E1ldDct5uv1EEDQs8Ycwe)